Contribution of hadronic light-by-light scattering to the hyperfine structure of muonium: Conclusion

 For mesons for which the $\Gamma_{\gamma\gamma}$ value has not yet been fixed \cite{pdg}, the average values were taken from the available data.
-But with pseudovector and pseudoscalar mesons, which make the main contribution to the Table~\ref{tb1}, the situation with fixing $A(M^2,0,0)$ is more or less certain, so that the error of their contribution obtained does not exceed 30 percent.
-Nevertheless, there is a significant scatter in the experimental data for the width of the $\sigma$ meson $\Gamma_{\sigma\gamma\gamma}$.
-In our calculations, we used for it a value of 4.5 keV.
-Since in the end it turns out that the contribution of this meson is the main one, we estimate the total error of the calculation in the Table~\ref{tb1} at 50 percent.
+But with pseudovector and pseudoscalar mesons, which make an important contribution to Table~\ref{tb1}, the situation with fixing $A(M^2,0,0)$ is more or less certain, so that the error of their obtained contributions does not exceed 30 percent.
+Nevertheless, there is a significant scatter in experimental data for the width of the $\sigma$ meson $\Gamma_{\sigma\gamma\gamma}$.
+In our calculations, we use for it a value of 4.5 keV.
+Since in the end it turns out that the contribution of this meson is the main one, we estimate total error of the calculation in Table~\ref{tb1} at 50 percent.
+It should be noted also that the contribution of scalar meson depends on the type of form factor.
+We use for it a monopole parameterization \eqref{f19} based on the squared momentum of each photon, as in previous works \cite{apm3}.
+This parameterization is consistent with calculations of the form factor for the transition of a scalar meson into two photons, carried out within the framework of the quark model \cite{apm3,apm4,volkov}.
+If the monopole parameterization is replaced by a dipole parameterization, the contribution is approximately halved.

 It should be noted that the obtained contributions of pseudoscalar mesons improve our results due to more accurate numerical integration.
 The calculation formula \eqref{f23} is transformed in comparison with \cite{apm2002} in such a way that the contribution of both direct and cross horizontal amplitudes is taken into account at once.
 Numerically, the contributions of $\pi$, $\eta$, $\eta'$ mesons are among the most significant.
-A close numerical value is given by the horizontal exchange amplitude with the $\sigma$ meson.
 As regards the contribution of axial vector mesons, they contribute from both types of exchanges (horizontal and vertical).
 The difference between our results on vertical exchanges of pseudovector mesons and work \cite{arkasha} is, in our opinion, that we take into account an additional reducing factor \eqref{f8}, the square of which just leads to a decrease in our contribution compared to \cite{arkasha} by an order of magnitude.
+Contributions from exchanges of scalar and tensor mesons were not previously considered in \cite{apm2002,arkasha}.